-A webinar is simply a seminar that takes place online!
+A webinar is a seminar that takes place online!
 There is typically one host, but can also have several different hosts.
 These hosts can present information and data to all of the guests within the virtual room.
 Attendees can join the webinar from any location, all over the world.
 One of the biggest advantages to hosting a webinar is that the audience can interact with not only one another, but also the hosts in the form of live chats, polls or a Q&A session!

-If you are looking to speak to your guests on a larger scale and be able to interact with them one-on-one, then a webinar is the way to go!
+If you are looking to speak to your guests on a larger scale and still be able to interact with them one-on-one, then a webinar is the way to go!
 With the use of interactive tools like a shared whiteboard and a live chat feature, both webinar hosts and guests can share their thoughts and ideas with everyone!
-Webinars can also be a teaching tool, especially if you are presenting a new product or data!
+Webinars can also be used as a teaching tool, especially if you are presenting a new product or data!
 If a guest has a question, they are able to use the live chat feature to ask the question, and the webinar host can answer the question in real time!

-A webcast is similar to a webinar, however, there is no engagement from the audience.
+A webcast is similar to a webinar, however, there is no opportunity for engagement from the audience.
 Much like a webinar, guests can attend from anywhere in the world, but there are no features like a live chat portion or shared whiteboards.
 If there are any questions from the audience, they will have to be saved for another time.

 Webcasts can be used, for example, when a company wants to make a corporate announcement.
 The information can be presented, directly to the audience, without any interruptions.
 Webcasts can also be used for town hall meetings, music festivals, and more popularly, TED Talks.
 The speaker presents their data to the audience, either fully virtually or a hybrid audience, and they speak about their topic for a certain amount of time.
 If your marketing goal is just to present data and facts without any audience interaction, then a webcast is the best route to take!

-There are a few differences between webcasts and webinars, and knowing the differences can help event organizers choose the best way to present your information.
+There are a few differences between webcasts and webinars, and knowing the differences can help event organizers choose the best way to present their information.
 This guide can help you choose the best course of action, so read on to learn about the differences between webcasts and webinars!

-Webcasts on the other hand, are more focused on the presentation itself, as opposed to webinars which are focused on the guest interaction.
-Because of the lack of communication between everyone, the webcast host is able to continue on with their presentation, without any interruptions of questions or concerns.
-Webcasts also use a PowerPoint presentation or a slideshow to show pictures, videos or information.
+Webcasts on the other hand, are more focused on the presentation itself, as opposed to webinars which are focused on guest interaction.
+Because of the lack of communication between everyone, the webcast host is able to continue with their presentation, without any interruptions of questions or concerns.
+Webcasts also typically use a PowerPoint presentation or a slideshow to show pictures, videos or information.
 Think along the lines of a TED Talk.
 There is one host, speaking to an audience, both in-person and virtually.
 They continue to speak for a certain amount of time, presenting as much information as possible.